 Parties must also comply with local transfer pricing rules.
 The consideration for the licensed IP rights must not be nominal and must reflect the market price to avoid additional charges and penalties.

-10. Set out below any amendments necessary to the following standard documents to reflect tax charges and considerations arising in your jurisdiction:
+10. Set out any amendments necessary to the standard documents below to reflect tax charges and considerations arising in your jurisdiction: